dwilliams27/emubench-dolphin/Readme.md

 # 🐬 emubench-dolphin

-This fork of Dolphin exposes an HTTP server over `58111` to be consumed by [emubench-dolphin-serv](https://github.com/dwilliams27/emubench-dolphin-serv) and [emubench-ui](https://github.com/dwilliams27/emubench-dolphin-ui), exposing tools using MCP to allow agents to with Gamecube games.
+This fork of Dolphin exposes an HTTP server over `8080` to be consumed by [emubench-dolphin-serv](https://github.com/dwilliams27/emubench-dolphin-serv) and [emubench-ui](https://github.com/dwilliams27/emubench-dolphin-ui), exposing tools using MCP to allow agents to play Gamecube games.

-In Dolphin's `Controller Settings`, be sure to set the port you want to control to `IPC GC Controller`.

 All changes in this fork from base dolphin are prefixed with a comment `[dmcp]`.